ShadowTraffic/shadowtraffic-examples/README.md

 **How it works:**

-- One connection, `pg`, writes data to a single table with a single column.
-Auto creates the table for you if it doesn't exist.
+- Writes data to [Postgres](https://docs.shadowtraffic.io/reference/connections/postgres/) in the `testTable` table, which has one column `testColumn`.
+- ShadowTraffic will automatically create `testTable` if it doesn't yet exist.
+- `testColumn` the output of [oneOf](https://docs.shadowtraffic.io/reference/generators/oneOf/), which picks one of three emojis at random.

 ---